syncfusion-content/xamarin-docs/Xamarin/SfBorder/Customization.md

 ## Adding circular image

-You can add the any view inside the border control by adding inside the Content property of Border Control.
-The below code demonstrate how to apply border using `CornerRadius` property for the circular image.
+You can add any view inside the border control by adding the Content property.
+The following code sample demonstrates how to apply border using the `CornerRadius` property for a circular image.

 {% tabs %}
 {% highlight xaml %}